|the £ton versus East

 Lewes Forum - on

-the subject of housing - Uiop said - "There's a disconnect
+the subject of housing - writing as Uiop - I said - "There's

-between houses being built and land developers putting in plans to convert
+a disconnect between houses being built and land developers putting in plans to

-But then this thread goes on to mention a
+But then I went on to to mention

 how the land lies - by Ellen Kelleher in the